knpuniversity/symfony2-series/knpu/installation.rst

 Hmm, ok, that didn't work.
 So let's try pasting the command instead.
 If you have PHP 5.4 installed, run this anywhere: we'll use PHP's built-in web server.
 If you don't, get with it!
 PHP 5.3 is ancient.
-But anyways, make sure you have Apache setup and ru nthe command at the server's document root:
+But anyways, make sure you have Apache setup and run the command at the server's document root:

 .. code-block:: bash

     curl -s https://getcomposer.org/installer | php

-This downloads and an executable PHP file called ``composer.phar``.
+This downloads an executable PHP file called ``composer.phar``.
 If Composer complains with any warnings or errors, follow its recommendations to make sure your system doesn't panic when we use it.